DrChooper/teaching/GenomeAnnotation.md

 ```bash
 cp $sourcedir/*.fasta chloe/
 ```
-- Add your Av Assembly
+- Add your Av Assembly if it not there already!

 ```bash
 cp Av.cp.final.fasta chloe/